charredgrass/charred-discord-bot/docs/game.md

 2 matching Tier 3 | 7 | 03.60
 3 matching Tier 3 | 70 | 00.11

-\* *probabilities based on simulation of 10 million trialsm rounded to nearest hundredth of a percent*
+\* *probabilities based on simulation of 10 million trials rounded to nearest hundredth of a percent*